-A. History/Social Science

-Two years required Two years required including one year of World History plus one year of U.S. History or one semester of U.S. History and one semester of American Government.

-B. English

-Four years required Four years of college preparatory English composition/literature required including no more than one year of Advanced ESL/ELD.

-C. Mathematics

-Three years required (four years recommended) Three years required including first year Algebra, Geometry, and Algebra II.
-Mathematics courses taken in seventh and eighth grade may be used to fulfill part of this requirement if high school accepts as equivalent to its own courses.

-D. Laboratory Science

-Two years required (three years recommended) Approved courses: Biology, Chemistry, Physics.
+- A. History/Social Science - Two years required including one year of World History plus one year of U.S. History or one semester of U.S. History andone semester of American Government. - B. English Four years required of college preparatory English composition/literature required including no more than one year of Advanced ESL/ELD. - C. Mathematics Three years required (four years recommended) including first year Algebra, Geometry, and Algebra II.
+Mathematics courses taken in seventh and eighth grade may be used to fulfill part ofthis requirement if the high school accepts as equivalent to its own courses. - D. Laboratory Science Two years required (three years recommended) of Biology, Chemistry, and Physics.

-- E. Language Other Than English Two years required (three years recommended) Two years of the same language other than English. - F. Visual and Performing Arts One year required One year of Art, Music, Dance, or Drama (must see approved list). - G. College Preparatory Elective One year required In addition to the requirements above, one yearlong course is required from any area on the approved "a-g" course list.
+- E. Language Other Than English Two years required (three years recommended) of the samelanguage other than English. - F. Visual and Performing Arts One year required of Art, Music, Dance, or Drama (must seeapproved list). - G. College Preparatory Elective In addition to the requirements above, one yearlongcourse is required from any area on the approved "A-G" course list.